mh-cz/GameMaker-Timer/README.md

 # GameMaker Timer
-Timer that can count in frames, miliseconds, seconds and minutes.
+A simple timer that can count in frames, miliseconds, seconds and minutes.
 It's something to expand the built in alarm system

 #### FUNCTIONS
 `set_timer(<id>, <num>, <type>, <wait>)`